2011 – Sacred Tattoos, The Daily Telegraph and RocknRoll!

 I spent the summer in India at the incredible Z Hotel in Puri where I authored Cambodia, a new book on the country by Lonely Planet photographer Kraig Lieb, which will be published in 2012.

-Thanks to Debu, Chiko, Jun, Kaka and the gang at the Honey Bee for great times and jungle rides, to artist Anne Rochat for inspirational rocket fuel and to all the babas of this world for walking right past me.
+Thanks to Debu, Chiko, Jun, Kaka and the gang at the Honey Bee for great times and jungle rides and to all the babas of this world for walking right past me.

 And just a few weeks ago, the official DVD of Marc Eberle’s The Most Secret Place on Earth, the seminal feature documentary on the CIA’s covert war in Laos, for which I co-wrote the screenplay, was released.
 Sadly in German only.